HTplex/htplex.readthedoc.io/docs/source/index.rst

-:doc:`Here </tinyWiki/index>`, you will mostly find the notes I accumulated during my work and study, spanning a wide range of topics, in the form of short and concise blog posts, I hope they can be helpful to you.
+:doc:`Here </tinyWiki/index>`, you will mostly find the notes I accumulated during my work and study, spanning a wide range of topics, in the form of short and concise blog posts, I hope they can be helpful to you too.

 .. note::